openintegrationhub/openintegrationhub/CONTRIBUTING.md

 - Services are described in a common form using the [microservice template](https://github.com/openintegrationhub/Microservices/blob/master/MicroserviceDescriptionTemplate.md)
 - All predefined section of the template are filled
 - All concepts must include information about the creator, last modifier and last modification date

+#### DoD Code

+In addition to the previously defined definition of done some rules only apply for outputs of type document:

+- Code is compliant with [styleguide](https://github.com/openintegrationhub/openintegrationhub/blob/DevOps-Guideline/Guidelines/styleGuide.md) and [devops/operations guidelines](https://github.com/openintegrationhub/openintegrationhub/blob/DevOps-Guideline/Guidelines/serviceOperations.md)
+- Documentation have been updated

 ## Pull Requests